 summary conclusion

-Investments eligible for reporting on Schedule D-1 shall comply with the principles-based definition of a bond or be specifically noted in scope of SSAP No. 26R or SSAP No. 43R.
+Investments eligible for reporting as bonds on Schedule D-1 shall comply with the principles-based definition of a bond or be specifically noted in scope of SSAP No. 26R or SSAP No. 43R.
 Revisions to reflect the principles-based bond definition will be incorporated to SSAP No. 26R and SSAP No. 43R.
 Tracked changes to reflect this guidance are shown in Exhibit A & B.

 Discussion